finos/common-domain-model/documentation/source/legal-agreements.rst

 Similarly, the ``ContractFormation`` business event that creates the legally binding agreement between the parties can reference a ``LegalAgreement`` governing the transaction.

-.. note:: The functions to create such business events are further detailed in the `Lifecycle Event Process Section`_ of the documentation.
+.. note:: The functions to create such business events are further detailed in the :ref:`lifecycle-event-process` of the documentation.